miawinter98/miawinter.de/content/blog/how-this-website-works/index.md

 Maybe you want to do like me, maybe you just buy a webserver with concrete, maybe you will use WordPress (Please don't I beg you), anyway, hosting a website is pretty easy in this day and age, so don't be scared, learning it is fun!

+## Update 2023-02-25

+I put up my Site on GitHub!
+You can now have a look at it [here](https://github.com/miawinter98/miawinter.de)